syncfusion-content/flutter-docs/Flutter/datagrid/styles.md

 ## Change the row highlighting background color and text style

-You can change the row highlighting color and text style by using `SfDataGridThemeData.rowHoverColor` and `SfDataGridThemeData.rowHoverTextStyle` properties.
+Change the row highlighting color and text style by using the `SfDataGridThemeData.rowHoverColor` and the `SfDataGridThemeData.rowHoverTextStyle` properties.

 {% tabs %}
 {% highlight Dart %}